 Niki Cousineau

 Niki Cousineau is a Philadelphia based choreographer and dancer and co-director of Subcircle.
 She is a 2007 Pew Fellow and recipient of grants from Dance Advance, the Independence Foundation and PA Council on the Arts.
-As a performer Niki works regularly with Nichole Canuso Dance Company, and is currently in her seventh season with Headlong Dance Theater.
+As a performer Niki works regularly with Headlong Dance Theater and Nichole Canuso Dance Company.

 Together, with Jorge Cousineau – a composer/designer, she founded Subcircle in 1998.
 Their work transforms theatrical and site-specific spaces, merging dance, sound, set design, lighting and film.
 Whether site-specific or performance for the stage, the work aims to convey to audience and performer alike - an inseparability of performance from environment.
 Cinematic and introspective, it makes visible and vulnerable the inner lives of characters, citizens, and bodies.